Why no-one knows how fast your NBN connection will be

 The National Broadband Network (NBN) promises that it will bring a faster Internet connection to all Australian homes.
 However, one of its more annoying features is that you can't get an accurate idea of the available speed at any given address.

-In the wake of news that Telstra and other ISPs are offering refunds because they sold plans at speeds that weren't actually available, a question often pops up: why can't I find out the maximum available speed at my house before I sign up for a plan?
+In the wake of news that Telstra and other internet providers are offering refunds because they sold plans at speeds that weren't actually available, a question often pops up: why can't I find out the maximum available speed at my house before I sign up for a plan?
 After all, if the connection to your place can't offer more than 40Mbps downloads at the best of times, there's no point coughing up extra for a super-fast 100Mps plan.

 Remember we're talking about maximum theoretical speeds here: in reality, you'll hardly ever get that, because of issues relating to congestion and network performance.
 But it's still an important question.
 Annoyingly, it's also a question you often can't answer.